periplume/ntnx-api/README.md

 # ./ntnx-api.install
 ```

-Can also be installed with git:
+Can also be installed with git (untested):
 ```
 # git clone https://github.com/periplume/ntnx-api.git
 # mv ntnx-api/ntnx-api.install . ; ./ntnx-api.install
 ```

+Once the container is running (if you're *lucky*) the user will be dropped into
+a shell and flashed a welcome screen with further instructions.
+So far I've
+hacked a shell script to prompt the user for cluster details (IP and user) which
+is stored in a json file, and a simple call to the API to get the user's UUID to
+test connectivity.
+The rest is a blank slate...I can imagine so many fun things
+we can do.

+Some important notes on the container.
+To allow for persistance, local
+directories are mapped into the container as volumes.
+In the working directory
+of the host four directories are created (bin, cfg, code, logs).
+Three of these
+(cfg, code, and logs) are mounted in the container to facilitate data
+persistance.
+The "logs" directory is used for logging, the "cfg" for
+configuration files, and the "code" directory is where the git code samples are
+located.
+These are **live** filesystems and equally visable to the host and the
+container, ie insecure.
+I had trouble mounting the bin directory in the same
+way because of an ADD statement in the Dockerfile (and would like to fix
+that...hint hint to the docker experts among us).

 Built as a docker multi-stage image.
 Before the multi-stage, the image size
 exceeded 1GB.
-After the multi-stage build, the image size was reduced by nearly
+After the multi-stage build, the image size was reduced by more
-50%.
+than 50%.
+It's still a little heavy at 476MB, and can probably be optimized
+further.
 See Dockerfile for details.

+Any and all feedback is welcome and encouraged.